 - Resources management – human, financial

-- Handling leads and sales inquiries
+- Handling leads and sales enquiries

 - Order fulfillment